 When making the decision to extend your home, it is important to be aware of potential restrictions.
 Failing to check with your local council that the structure you are looking to build fits your local regulations could result in fines, or in the worst-case scenario, you may have to pay to demolish and rebuild your conservatory to fit planning permission requirements.

-At Live in Design, we have over 25 years of experience planning and installing conservatories throughout Southampton, Eastleigh, Winchester and the surrounding areas.
+At Inspired Windows and Conservatories, we have over 25 years of experience planning and installing conservatories throughout Southampton, Eastleigh, Winchester and the surrounding areas.
 We understand that the paperwork involved in building a conservatory can be confusing, which is why we can take care of the administrative part for you, so you can focus on your exciting new build!

 Why Do I Need Planning Permission?

 Failure to obtain planning permission could affect the sale of your home in the future, as incorrect permissions and the work required to fix them can cause the sale to fall through.
 As a rule of thumb, you should always check with your local planning authority before starting any building work, to check that your designs meet the regulations of your local council.

 Larger home extensions, categorised as extending between four and eight metres from the original build for detached houses, and between three and six metres for all other houses, require prior approval, which means that your neighbours have up to 21 days to object to your build if they believe it will impact their property.